Velko/AoC_2024/README.md

 I'm sure there is a smart solution, but after several unsuccessful attempts, I reverted to one of the dumbest.
 Check, what happens if I place an obstacle on every tile in path from Part 1.
 At this stage it is still viable to force it, but the complexity level has started to rise.

+Came back with some optimizations:

+* Converted the obstacle check to not rely on external state.
+Rewrote the invocation to functional style.
+Then it was straightforward change to `par_iter()` from [rayon](https://docs.rs/rayon/latest/rayon/index.html) crate.
+Bam!
+Instant parallelism!
+* Converted loop tracker from HashSet of coordinates and directions to a 3D array of bools, indexed by coordinates and directions.
+HashSet is _supposed_ to be fast, but it is slow when compared to array indexing.
+Not sure if [ndarray](https://docs.rs/ndarray/latest/ndarray/) is the right choice, as it appears to be quite heavy, but I don't think that a hand-crafted one would make much difference.

+Got the runtime down from 22s to around 1s.
+It is still not in the millisecond range as some brag on Reddit, but whatever.